Thalaivaa: Critical response

-Oneindia.in stated that the film is a typical entertainer from Vijay, and will make his fans proud to be his fans.
 IBN Live gave it a 3/5 rating, stating that the film is a full-baked product.
 Sify stated "Thalaivaa is good and the movie was racy and shorter".
-Metromasti.com gave the movie 3/5 stars, stating, "Thalaiva which runs for 185 minutes has very intelligent scenes and is expected to be a complete class hit entertainer movie of the year".

-'Times of India' gave it a 3/5, stating Vijay is in top form when he's normal and menacing.
+The Times of India gave it a 3/5, stating Vijay is in top form when he's normal and menacing.
 Sathyaraj as the don is effective.
 But the one who makes this arduous journey enjoyable is Santhanam, whose poker-faced humour provides relief in a largely grim story.
 MovieCrow rated it a 3/5, stating that the movie is a typical entertainer.
 Ananda Vikatan rated the film 42 out of 100.
-Bookmyshow rated the film 3/5, stating that "Overall, Thalaivaa is a very good movie to watch, not just for movie fanatics down south but all across the nation.
-If it's the one thing you learn from this flick is – If you're your father's son, you will follow his footsteps!".